-- Global Board, which is responsible for the governance of PwCIL, the oversight of the network Leadership Team and the approval of network standards.
+- Global Board, which is responsible for the governance of PwClL, the oversight of the network Leadership Team and the approval of network standards.
 The Board does not have an external role.
-Board members are elected by partners from all PwC firms around the world every four years. - Network Leadership Team, which is responsible for setting the overall strategy for the PwC network and the standards to which the PwC firms agree to adhere. - Strategy Council, which is made up of the leaders of the largest PwC firms and regions of the network, agrees on the strategic direction of the network and facilitates alignment for the execution of strategy. - Global Leadership Team is appointed by and reports to the network Leadership Team and the Chairman of the PwC network.
-Its members are responsible for leading teams drawn from member firms to coordinate activities across all areas of our business.
+The Board is comprised of 19 members.
+One is appointed as external, independent director, and the other 18 Board members are elected by partners from PwC firms around the world every four years. - Network Leadership Team, which is responsible for setting the overall strategy for the PwC network and the standards to which the PwC firms agree to adhere. - Strategy Council, which is made up of the leaders of the largest PwC firms and regions of the network, agrees on the strategic direction of the network and facilitates alignment for the execution of strategy. - Global Leadership Team, which is appointed by and reports to the Network Leadership Team and the Chairman of the PwC network.
+Its members are responsible for leading teams drawn from PwC firms to coordinate activities across all areas of our business.

-Glossary of terms
+APPENDIX: Glossary of terms

-- A&C Acceptance and Continuance
+A&C - Acceptance and Continuance

-AFS Authorisation For Service
+AFS - Authorisation For Service

-AQIs Assurance Quality Indicators
+AQIs - Assurance Quality Indicators

-Audit knowledge quizzes Quizzes completed by our people to test their audit knowledge
+Audit knowledge quizzes - Quizzes completed by our people to test their audit knowledge

-CEO PwC New Zealand's Country Senior Partner
+CEO - PwC New Zealand's Country Senior Partner

-CES Central Entity Service
+CES - Central Entity Service

-CODE International Ethics Standards Board for Accountants (IESBA) Code of Ethics for Professional Accountants
+CODE - International Ethics Standards Board for Accountants (IESBA) Code of Ethics for Professional Accountants

-CPD Continuing Professional Development
+CPD - Continuing Professional Development

-EAP Employee Assistance Programme
+EAP- Employee Assistance Programme

-ECR Engagement Compliance Reviews
+EQR - Engagement Quality Reviews

-EQCR Engagement Quality Control Reviewer
+EQCR - Engagement Quality Control Reviewer

-FMA Financial Markets Authority
+FMA - Financial Markets Authority

+GAQ - Global Assurance Quality

-- IES International Education Standard
+IES - International Education Standard

-- ISA International Standards on Auditing
+IESBA - International Ethics Standards Board for Accountants ISA - International Standards on Auditing

-- ISP Information Security Policy
+ISP - Information Security Policy

-- NZICA New Zealand Institute of Chartered Accountants
+NZICA - New Zealand Institute of Chartered Accountants

-- OAG Office of the Auditor-General
+OAG - Office of the Auditor-General